Brendan-Bruner/Android-to-do-list/bbruner-notes/doc/Readme.txt

 The custom adapter is a loose reflection of the custom adapter from Lars Vogel in his tutorial at http://www.vogella.com/tutorials/AndroidListView/article.html

 The file io classes are copied and pasted from the lonely twitter app presented in CMPUT 301 lab.
+It was taken from guana's github at https://github.com/guana/LonelyTwitter3

 All other API calls are attributed to androids documentation and countless google searches